Sexual Orientation Concentration

 Related Area Courses

 Five additional courses that include a primary focus on topics related to the goals and purpose of the Concentration are also required.
 You may design your own related courses specific to the focus of your study within the concentration.
-This requirement may be fulfilled through the focus given to standard CMHC core course, an elective course, or a Capstone course.
+This requirement may be fulfilled through the focus given to standard core course, or an elective course.

 Concentration Supervised Internship

-You will meet the same internship requirements as all MA in Psychology Program students.
+You will meet the same overall internship requirements for the MA in Psychology & Counseling Program.
 In addition, the internship work is required to have a substantial component that is relevant to the purpose and goals of the Sexual Orientation Concentration.
 You will work in internships where the population and content of the work are appropriate to the Concentration.
 You can work with the Concentration Coordinator as well as the Internship Coordinator to explore possible internships and to integrate Sexual Orientation Concentration learning goals.

 Concentration Final Product

-You will complete either a Thesis or Capstone project that meets the same requirements as all MA in Psychology Program students.
+You will complete either a Thesis or Capstone project that meets the same requirements for the MA in Psychology & Counseling Program.
 In addition, the thesis or capstone work will have a substantial component that is relevant to the purposes and goals of the Sexual Orientation Concentration and are expected to be a culmination of your focus through your previous work.